gferreira/xTools4/docs/_reference/tools/variable/glyphmeme-proofer.md

 reload
 : Reload the previously selected designspace file.

+glyph case
+: Select a glyph case from the list (imported from smart sets).

 glyph group
-: Select a glyph group from the list (imported from smart sets).
+: Select a glyph group from the currently selected case.

 glyph name
 : Select a glyph from which to load parameters (meme).